Allegheny Mound Ant

 park

-Habitat Open fields, pastures, forest edges, and sunny suburban lawns with well-drained soil.
+Habitat Open fields, forest edges, and sunny suburban meadows where soil is suitable for mounding.

 Behavior